How much do I owe for my delinquent taxes?

 Yes.
 The new law allows taxes to be delinquent for only two years.
 Once the Judgment of Foreclosure is final, the County Treasurer has clear title to your property.
 To learn more about the foreclosure process please click here.

 What does it mean to be in "forfeiture"?

 Forfeiture is the first step in the foreclosure process.
 A property (tax) that has been delinquent for one (1) year is considered forfeited.
 At this time, the interest rate goes from 1% per month to 1.5% per month back to the date the taxes became delinquent.
 Currently a $175 title search fee is added along with two $30.00 recording fees (one to record the forfeiture and one to record the redemption) and also a $50 Physical Inspection Fee.

 What happens after my property is in forfeiture?

 After a property has been in forfeiture for one year, it enters the foreclosure process.
-For example, properties with 2012 and/or prior tax owing will foreclose on March 31st 2015.
+For example, properties with 2016 and/or prior tax owing will foreclose after March 31st 2019.